arunnadarasa/nhscanton2/README.md

 - Approved expenditure is recorded as `ReconciledSpend`
 - Auditors can observe reconciled spending for compliance and governance purposes

-This App is enabled with SHA 256 Encryption and Security, All funding allocation, approval, and reconciliation processes are enforced by Daml smart contracts, providing an immutable and privacy-preserving audit trail from government budget allocation to NHS expenditure.
+This App is enabled with SHA 256 Encryption with Canton Security, All funding allocation, approval, and reconciliation processes are enforced by Daml smart contracts, providing an immutable and privacy-preserving audit trail from government budget allocation to NHS expenditure.

 ## Files